Quick Summary: How Much Hair Loss Per Day is Normal for a Male?

 Conclusion

 Hair loss is a common concern for men, but it is not something that you have to live with.
 While it’s normal to lose a certain amount of hair each day, excessive hair loss can be a sign of underlying health issues.
-There are a number of things you can do to reduce hair loss and keep your hair healthy.
+There are several steps you can take to minimise hair loss and maintain healthy hair.
 If you are concerned about hair loss, see a doctor to discuss your treatment options.

 References